pydata/xarray/doc/contributing.rst

 issue/pull request number).

 If your code is an enhancement, it is most likely necessary to add usage examples to the existing documentation.
-This can be done following the section regarding documentation :ref:`above <contributing.documentation>`.
+This can be done by following the :ref:`guidelines for contributing to the documentation <contributing.documentation>`.

 .. _contributing.changes: